 We have been at this school for almost 3 years now from 1st to 3rd grade.
 The teachers are awesome and enthusiastic and the rest of the staff is amazing and most are bilingual to accomodate the large hispanic population. the biggest issue i have with this school is that the science teacher left at the beginning of the year and has not been replaced. they still learn science in their classroom but arent able to do work in the science lab. they have a wonderful music program the phys ed coaches are awesome and the facilities are well taken care of.
 I couldnt ask for a better experience. the area is somewhat low income but you wouldn't guess that from walking around the school.
 We have never had any problems here.
 The classes range from 15-20 students on average with bilingual helpers in the younger grades.
 Overall its a great school with people who truly care about my child's education.

 Barron Elementary School is a public elementary school in El Paso.
-The principal of Barron Elementary School is Dr Mary Helen Lechuga and can be contacted at email@example.com.
-534 students go to Barron Elementary School and identify mostly as Black, non-Hispanic; Hispanic; and Multiracial.
+The principal of Barron Elementary School is Dr Mary Helen Lechuga, who can be contacted at email@example.com.
+534 students attend Barron Elementary School and are mostly Black, non-Hispanic; Hispanic; and Multiracial.
 16% of the Barron Elementary School students are "limited in English proficiency."
-59% of the 534 students here are classified as "economically disadvantaged", and 71% have subsidized lunches.
-The ratio of students to teachers at Barron Elementary School is 16:1.
+59% of the 534 students here are classified as "economically disadvantaged", and 71% are paying reduced lunch prices.
+The student to teacher ratio at Barron Elementary School is 16:1.
 Bradley Elementary School is one of the nearest elementary schools.

 - Computer arts